jenkinsci/opentelemetry-plugin/README.md

 ### Support for Jenkins pipelines and traditional Jobs

 Support for Jenkins pipelines and traditional Jenkins jobs.
-In Jenkins pipeline for each executed step there is a span representation.
-A similar analogy for the the Jenkins traditional jobs (Freestyle, Matrix, Maven, and so on), every pre builder, builder and publisher step is a span representation.
+For every executed step in a Jenkins Pipeline there is a span representation.
+A similar analogy for the the Jenkins traditional jobs (Freestyle, Matrix, Maven, and so on), therefore for every pre builder, builder and publisher step there is a span representation.

 ### Monitoring and troubleshooting Jenkins jobs using distributed tracing